 I believe you have your answer now.
 Once you are in an affiliate marketer’s role, your ultimate goal is to sell as many brands products as possible.

 You need a well-structured sales strategy with specific tactics that can make you more competitive and earn more conversions.

 A Breakdown of the Affiliate Marketing Model

-There are four main parties in an affiliate business model: the merchant, consumers, the network, and finally, the publisher.
+An affiliate business model has four main parties: the merchant, consumers, the network, and finally, the publisher.

 ● Also known as the advertiser, vendors, creators, or retailers